-Match the frequency used on the transmitter with the same frequency on the Scout.
-Be sure it has a line trace icon ().
+2. Match the frequency used on the transmitter with the same frequency on the Scout.
+Be sure it has a line trace icon ~.
 Push the main menu button to return to the locate screen.

 - 3. When beginning the trace it is recommended that signal strength be observed first to see if it drops when the Scout is pulled away.
 Point the mast at the leads or the transmitter itself if using inductive mode.
-It should peak and drop off on either side. - 4.
+Over the line it should peak and drop off on either side.
+If the signal strength and lines on the screen DO NOT agree then the signal may be distorted. - 4.
 When tracing, the way the pipe or cable is running will be shown on the screen with 2 solid lines.
 Keeping the lines on the center indicates that the Scout is tracing the line underground.
 If the line moves off to the left or right then move the Scout to get the line back on center.
-An undistorted signal emitted from a line is strongest directly over that line.
+The signal emitted from a line is strongest directly over that line.
+If that is not the case then distortion is present.

-NOTE!
-When using a line trace frequency there are two lines on the screen.
-When using a sonde frequency, the Equator is a single line.
+NOTE When using a line trace frequency there are two lines on the screen.
+When using a sonde frequency the Equator is a single line.